 Software-defined HPC brings data-intensive computing to some of the biggest challenges facing today’s businesses, wherever they are in the enterprise.

-The benefits that high-performance computing (HPC) bring to businesses and large organisations are being transformed by a revolution in HPC infrastructure, which is extending its ability to crack the most difficult problems and reveal new insights across every part of the business without the need for major upheaval or data migration.
+(HPC) bring to businesses and large organisations are being transformed by a revolution in HPC infrastructure, which is extending its ability to crack the most difficult problems and reveal new insights across every part of the business without the need for major upheaval or data migration.

 At the same time, these new infrastructure technologies are sharply reducing the cost of installing and running HPC systems – making the cost–benefit case for business use of HPC unrivalled.